juliaguida/oystercard/goals/self_directed_learning/resources/tracking_your_learning.md

 * Masha (March 2019) has been using [Bear](https://bear.app/):
 > For tracking my learning I’ve been using Bear notes extensively, marking every language (ruby, shell, JavaScript etc) and or topics (debugging, Tdd, modelling etc) with hashtags (extremely helpful feature of the app).
 I also created hashtags for each week and was putting corresponding stuff there.
 I’ve copied course outline file there as bear works perfectly with markdown
-> Somewhere in the middle of the course I’ve upgraded to the pro version (less than 2 pounds I think a month) to sync it between all the devices plus there are other nice add ons.
+> Somewhere in the middle of the course I’ve upgraded to the pro version (less than 2 pounds I think a month) to sync it between all the devices plus there are other nice add-ons.

 * Russell wrote a [blog post for almost every single day at Makers](https://medium.com/@russell.wind).